Nem3sisX/piedpiper-socialspace/README.md

  See [deployment](#deployment) for notes on how to deploy the project on a live system.

 ### Prerequisites
-- All Libraries to run The model.
+- All Libraries to run the model.
 - Runs on Basic CPU's as well
 - CrossPlatform Support for both IOS and Android,